-Course SOC 225: Sociology of Media
+SOC 225: Sociology of Media

 This course will provide a close reading of some of the key theoretical concepts, paradigms, and debates within Media Studies.
-It examines the media from a sociological perspective, focusing on three key areas - one, the mediaun, two, the mediation of subjectivities and three, the relationship between the media, the public sphere, and democracy.
+It examines the media from a sociological perspective, focusing on three key areas - one, the medium, two, the mediation of subjectivities and three, the relationship between the media, the public sphere, and democracy.

+Given the centrality of media in various forms today, students learn concepts and practices about media in ways that enable them to find opportunities in media research and in wide ranging media work environments.

-- 1. Introduction and Theoretical approaches to media studies
+Unit-1.
+Introduction and Theoretical approaches to media studies

-- a) Cultural studies

-- b) Public sphere
+- (a) Cultural studies - (b) Public sphere

-- c) Semiotics

-- 2. The politics of media

-- a) Media and political processes (elections, citizenship etc)

-- b) Media as a supporter or watchdog of the state

-- c) Media and the construction of political reality

-- 3. The Media Industry

-- a) Media as business: ownership, profits

-- b) State ownership and influence

-- 4. Media and Globalisation

-- a) Neoliberalism and its implications

-- b) Transnational and diasporic visual culture

-- 5. Media and Identity

-- a) Construction of subjectivities

-- b) Audience reception

-- 6. New media

-- a) New media as technology

-- b) New media and alternative identities, politics

-Note: In any one year, four out of topics (2-6) will be taught.

-(The final list of readings will be distributed by the course instructor in the first week of the semester)

-- 1. Arato, A. and E. Gebhardt.
+Formatted: Line spacing: single

+(c) Semiotics Unit-2.
+The politics of media Media and political processes (elections, citizenship etc) (a) (b) Media as a supporter or watchdog of the state Media and the construction of political reality (c) Unit-3.
+The Media Industry Media as business: ownership, profits (a) (b) State ownership and influence Unit-4.
+Media and Globalisation Neoliberalism and its implications (a) Transnational and diasporic visual culture (b) Unit-5.
+Media and Identity Construction of subjectivities (a) (b) Audience reception Unit-6.
+New media New media as technology (a) New media and alternative identities, politics (b) Note: In any one year, four out of topics (2-6) will be taught.
+Suggested Readings: (The final list of readings will be distributed by the course instructor in the first week of the semester) 1.
+Arato, A. and E. Gebhardt.
 1988.
 The Essential Frankfurt School Reader.
-New York: The Cosssntinuum Publishing Company. - 2.
+New York: The Cosssntinuum Publishing Company.
+Formatted: Line spacing: single 2.
 Benjamin, W. 1969.
 The Work of Art in the age of Mechanical Reproduction.
 Illuminations.
-New York; Schocken Books. - 3.
+New York; Schocken Books.
+Formatted: Line spacing: single 3.
 Williams, R. 1962.
 Communications.
-Penguin: Harmondsworth. - 4.
-Hall, S. (1980) 'Cultural Studies: Two Paradigms', Media, Culture and Society 2, 57-72. - 5.
+Penguin: Harmondsworth.
+Formatted: Line spacing: single 4.
+Hall, S. (1980) 'Cultural Studies: Two Paradigms', Media, Culture and Society

 Barthes, Roland.
 Mythologies.
+Hill and Wang, 1972.

+Annexure No.-104

-Hill and Wang, 1972. - 6.
-Appadurai, A. 1986.
-The Social Life of Things: Commodities in Cultural Perspective, Cambridge University Press. - 7.
-Herman, Edward S. and Chomsky, Noam.
+6. Appadurai, A. 1986.
+The Social Life of Things: Commodities in Cultural Perspective, Cambridge University Press.

+7. Herman, Edward S. and Chomsky, Noam.
 1988.
-Manufacturing Consent: The Political Economy of Mass Media, Pantheon Books. - 8.
-Rajiva, Lila.
+Manufacturing Consent: The Political Economy of Mass Media, Pantheon Books.

+8. Rajiva, Lila.
 2005.
 The Language of Empire: Abu Gharib and the American Media.
-Monthly Review Press. - 9.
-John Corner, Dick Pels eds.
+Monthly Review Press.

+9. John Corner, Dick Pels eds.
 2000.
 Media and the Restyling of Politics: Consumerism, Celebrity, and Cynicism.
+London: Sage.

-London: Sage. - 10.
-Desai, A.R.
+10. Desai, A.R.
 1948.
 The Role of the Press in the Development of Indian Nationalism.
 In Social Background of Indian Nationalism.
-Bombay: Popular Prakashan. - 11.
-Kohli, V. The Indian Media Business.
-London: Sage, 2003. - 12.
-Jeffrey, Robin.
+Bombay: Popular Prakashan.

+11. Kohli, V. The Indian Media Business.
+London: Sage, 2003.

+12. Jeffrey, Robin.
 2000.
 India's Newspaper Revolution.
-Capitalism, Politics and the Indian Language, NY: St. Martins Press. - 13.
-Kumar, KJ.
+Capitalism, Politics and the Indian Language, NY: St. Martins Press.

+13. Kumar, KJ.
 2010.
-Mass Communication in India, Jaico Publishing House. - 14.
-Lelyveld, D. 1994.
+Mass Communication in India, Jaico Publishing House.

+14. Lelyveld, D. 1994.
 "Upon the Subdominant: Administering Music on All-India Radio".
+Social Text.

-Social Text. - 15.
-Gans, HJ.
+15. Gans, HJ.
 2004.
 Deciding What's News.
-Northwestern University Press. - 16.
-Appadurai, Arjun.
+Northwestern University Press.

+16. Appadurai, Arjun.
 1996.
-Modernity at Large: The Cultural Dimensions of Globalisation, Oxford University Press. - 17.
-Larkin, B. "Indian Films and Nigerian Lovers: Media and the Creation of Paralell Modernities".
+Modernity at Large: The Cultural Dimensions of Globalisation, Oxford University Press.

+17. Larkin, B. "Indian Films and Nigerian Lovers: Media and the Creation of Paralell Modernities".
 Africa, Vol.67, 1997.

+18. James Curran and Myung-Jin Park (eds.).
+2000.
+De-westernizing Media Studies, Routledge.

+19. Shohat, Ella and Robert Stam.
+1994.
+Unthinking Eurocentrism: Multiculturalism and the Media, Routledge.

+20. Uberoi, Patricia.
+2006.
+Freedom and Destiny: Gender, Family, and Popular Culture in India.
+Oxford University Press.

+Formatted: Line spacing: single